zouyingcao/SCANS/README.md

 - We also evaluate whether the SCANS would result in a model capability decline. (a) multi-choice question answer- ing task ```mmlu_eval.py```: we choose MMLU (Hendrycks et al. 2020) since it is considered comprehensive and challenging due to the extensive knowledge needed. (b) generation task ```xsum_eval.py```: taking text summaries as an example, we use XSum (Narayan, Cohen, and Lapata 2018) to evaluate the quality of generated summaries when employing activation steering.
 Besides, we include two perplexity-based tasks ```ppl_eval.py```, WikiText-2 (Merity et al. 2017) and C4 (Raffel et al. 2020).

+- We additionally provide a ```classification_eval.py``` file for comparing the our classification method σ(q) with some state-of-the-art baselines (Llama Guard, Perspective API, etc.).

 ## Usage
 The below script is one example of using our SCANS on Llama2-7b-chat model.